A scalable control design for grid-forming inverters in microgrids: Conclusion

 \section{Conclusion}

-We have considered the problem of designing controllers for grid-forming converters in microgrids which regulate the voltage and frequency satisfactorily, achieve a power sharing property, and allow \ic{stability to be ensured via decentralized conditions.} To this end, we have proposed a passivity-based controller design for converter-based microgrids.
+We have considered the problem of designing controllers for grid-forming converters in microgrids that regulate the voltage and frequency satisfactorily, achieve a power sharing property, and allow \ic{stability to be ensured via decentralized conditions.} To this end, we propose a passivity-based controller design method for converter-based microgrids.
 Our proposed method achieves good performance while guaranteeing stability \ic{in a decentralized way} via its passivity property.
 Furthermore, our controller improves the power sharing \icl{properties} of the microgrid compared to previous non-droop approaches.
-Finally, realistic simulations are used to verify \icl{the performance of} the proposed controller.
+Finally, realistic simulations are used to verify \icl{the performance of} the proposed \jdwr{controllers}.
 A comparative study and a demonstration of plug-and-play operation were included to show that the controller design improves the stability and dynamic response of the microgrid in response to both load and setpoint changes.